 When you’re looking for a convenient way to buy a car without having to deal with pushy car salesmen or dealerships, turning to San Jose or SF Craigslist is a good option.
 Going through these online classifieds is also a fantastic way to get scammed when buying a car.
+Also, if you recently received a traffic ticket in California, a fantastic way to stop the points from going on your record is to take a CA online traffic school.
 The following tips are all that’s needed to end up falling for a scam when you search for Craigslist cars.

 Jump at Lower Prices

 Everyone wants the best deal possible on a car, so why not go for one that lists an insanely low price?
 Before patting yourself on the back for finding such a good deal on Craigslist cars trucks for sale, keep in mind that prices that seem too good to be true usually are.

 Don’t Pay Too Much Attention to Photos

 It’s the details and price listed in the Craigslist San Jose or SF ad that really counts, right?
 Sure, but you might end up wondering why the car in the photo looks nothing like the one you’re seeing in person.
 Now that you think of it, it might seem a bit odd that the supposedly local photo in the ad also had snowy peaks or another not-so-local background.

 Isn’t it nice that the seller launches into a story about why they’re selling the car instead of listing the details?
 While this might be more entertaining to read than a bullet list of details, there’s usually a reason why they haven’t included specific details about the car for sale.